Contribution to CO2 emission reductions by energy efficient products and services in Japanese Electrical and Electronics industries

 Electrical and electronics industries contribute to global warming prevention by providing technologies as well as products and services that achieve energy savings and low-carbonization in cooperation with other actors in various sectors of society.

-The Liaison Group of Japanese Electrical and Electronics Industries for Global Warming Prevention has formulated methodologies for calculating avoided CO2 emissions which its use the high energy efficiency devices and appliances, and optimal services/solutions that contribute to low-carbonization and adaptation in various business areas of the social system.
-The Liaison Group also announces assessment results under the Commitment to a Low Carbon Society (as of August 2018, methodologies have been formulated for 24 products and services/solutions, and components).
+The Liaison Group of Japanese Electrical and Electronics Industries for Global Warming Prevention has formulated methodologies for calculating avoided CO2 emissions, and publishes assessment results (every fiscal year) under the Commitment to a Low Carbon Society. (as of August 2018, methodologies have been formulated for 24 products and services/solutions, and components).

 Table 1.
 Methodologies to calculate avoided CO2 emissions formulated by the Liaison Group of Japanese Electrical and Electronics Industries for Global Warming PreventionMethodologies have been formulated for 24 target products and services/solutions as of August 2018.